 The value of the items you stole may determine whether you receive a misdemeanor or felony conviction.
 We can challenge the value and/or ownership of the stolen property and work relentlessly to reduce charges or get a dismissal of charges.
 When the defendant is accused of using threats, force, violence, or weapons when they engaged in theft activity, more serious convictions may apply to the case.
 However, by challenging the proof brought forward by the prosecution, we may be able to resolve your case without enduring the very worst of the potential consequences.

-If you or someone you love is facing charges because of theft, please call Hallinan Law Firm today to speak with a California theft lawyer in San Francisco about how we can help.
+If you or someone you love is facing charges because of theft, please call The Hallinan Law Firm today to speak with a California Theft Lawyer in San Francisco about how we can help.